 Our engine turning workshop is quite small, so register early if you’ve been curious about engine turning, but are unsure about taking a full class or just want to give it a try.
 You can sign up here.

-And so, to get you excited about the marvels of engine and ornamental turning, here are few photos of some recent pieces I’ve made and the incredible objects produced by both members and speakers that attended this year’s OTI event.
+And so, to get you excited about the marvels of engine and ornamental turning, here are a few photos of some recent pieces I’ve made and the incredible objects produced by various ornamental turners.

 I’ve been loving the moire pattern lately – and trying out all manor of phasing variations.

 These unbelievable kaleidoscopes by Bill Brinker are just gorgeous!
 Look at the incredible vibrantly COLORED enamel he has done over such fine and intricate guilloche work.
 If you take a minute to watch the videos – those are real gemstones inside suspended in an optical solution.

 And here Jean-Claude Charpignon takes us through one of his elaborate Coburg Ivory inspired pieces in miniature.
 He is truly doing some incredible things with fixed-tool work.
 The video below demonstrates the movement of the top.
 A ball, inside of a ball, inside of a ball, inside of a ball, inside of a ball….. all cut out of one piece!